Tech-Inspire-SL/TreeventX/SETUP.md

 ### d.
 Apply Database Schema

-GatherFlow requires a specific database schema, including tables, RLS policies, and functions.
+TreeventX requires a specific database schema, including tables, RLS policies, and functions.
 You will apply this schema using the `schema.sql` file located in your project's root directory.

 1.  **Open your Supabase Dashboard** for your new project.
 2. Navigate to **Database** -> **SQL Editor**.